-Calculation and Usage of the Average Collection Period
+Definition & Examples of the Average Collection Period

 The average collection period of accounts receivable is the average number of days it takes to convert receivables into cash.
 It also marks the average number of days it takes customers to pay their credit accounts.

-Average Collection Period
+How Does the Average Collection Period Work?